You publish that awesome piece of content. If you don’t promote it properly, no one reads it.

 In order to get your voice heard in the world of noise, and to grow your blog traffic, you need to promote your content effectively and cut through the noise.

-In this post, I’ll be presenting you some blog promotional strategies that you need to execute right after publishing your new blog post.
+In this post, I’ll be presenting you with some blog promotional strategies that you need to execute right after publishing your new blog post.

 - 1. Make your content easily promotable